demery93/intermarche/README.md

 <h3>Models</h3>
 <b>CNN</b>:
 This was my best performing model throughout the competition.
 I input the log transformed sales sequence, item mean sequence, store mean sequence, price sequence, and categorical features through embedding layers to produce all 90 predictions at once.
-My model architecture is inspired by Lenz Du's solution to a previos Kaggle competition (https://github.com/LenzDu/Kaggle-Competition-Favorita) and is based off of Wavenet.
+My model architecture is inspired by Lenz Du's solution to a previous Kaggle competition (https://github.com/LenzDu/Kaggle-Competition-Favorita) and is based off of Wavenet.
 The trick to get this model to work for this competition was to increment my scored training values by ln(2)/2 and then use a custom loss to ignore observations equal to 0.
 This mimics the competition's metric.

 <b>MLP</b>: